 What a Literary Agent Wants to Know About You

 From an agent’s perspective, this is our time to feel you out, too.
 How open are you to our editorial ideas?
 (I will often give three big ideas but save most of my editorial notes for later.
 I don’t want to overwhelm the writer but I also don’t want to give them some of my best ideas in case they go elsewhere with their project but still use my notes.)
 How savvy are you (in terms of being part of the publishing scene, having an online presence, knowing how the business works)?
 Do you have stars in your eyes or are you realistic about the marketplace and about how much work it is to be a published author?
 What are your career goals?
 How high-maintenance or easygoing are you and how easily would we work together?

 The question you’re seeking to answer, as a writer, and the question I’m seeking to answer, as an agent, is this: Would we have a long-term, profitable, communicative, respectful, productive business partnership?

 You also need to take the agent’s rank into consideration — are they a newer agent with the agency or pretty senior in the organization?
 How long have they been agenting?
-There are pros and cons for a younger agent vs. an established agent, and I think that will be my next post.
+There are pros and cons for a younger agent vs. an established agent, which I address in this post about how to select a literary agent.

-Of course, if you ever have multiple offers from agents and I am one of them, you go with me, obviously.
-But very seriously, this is a big decision.
-And multiple offers from agents are becoming more and more common, from what I’m noticing (a post on this later, as well).
-For every writer in this position, I just want to say: this is your decision.
+This is a big decision.
+And getting offers from multiple literary agents is becoming more and more common, from what I’m noticing (a post on this later, as well).
+For every writer who has received multiple offers from literary agents, I just want to say: this is your decision.
 Take your time and don’t be afraid to ask questions.
 Agents are intimidating to a lot of writers but, at this level, you really are in control.
 Use it.